On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Hardness mechanisms, problem definitions and previous approaches

 Exponentially small gaps are a more serious problem, but those too cannot so easily be assumed to ensure approximation hardness.
-This is because the empirical ``difficulty exponents" of phase transitions in low-order CSPs are often quite small; for random hypergraph MAX-3-XORSAT instances, the minimum gap at the paramagnet-spin glass transition scales as approximately $ \Omega_0 \of{N} \sim 2^{-c N}$ with $c\simeq 0.14$ (see section~\ref{QAOAprediction}).
-And while the fraction of states $p_E \of{N}$ below the approximation threshold is typically exponentially small, the total number of such states is exponentially large.
-If we could assume that the mixing rate between the paramagnetic initial state and the dressed excited states of $H_P$ is equivalent to that of the ground state, then the naive product of $\Omega_0^2 \of{N} \times 2^N \times p_E \of{N}$ is often exponentially large as well, which would ensure fast approximation.
-But this naive analysis is inaccurate, because as we argue momentarily, mixing matrix elements with excited states decay more quickly, and the decay exponents grow with excitation energy.
-The exponential number of target states in approximation problems allow an algorithm suffering from both TFC and exponentially decaying matrix elements to still guarantee an efficient approximation, provided, at least, that those decay exponents are not too small.
-In some sense, our novel spectrally folded quantum algorithm achieves fast approximation of classically hard instances by ensuring that the exponential decay rate of tunneling into the problem's excited states matches or exceeds that of the ground state in more traditional methods.
+This is because the empirical ``difficulty exponents" of phase transitions in low-order CSPs are often quite small; for random hypergraph MAX-3-XORSAT instances, the minimum gap at the paramagnet-spin glass transition scales as approximately $ \Omega_0 \of{N} \sim 2^{-c N}$ with $c\simeq 0.125-0.14$ (see section~\ref{sec:multistage}).
+Quite generally (see the MSCALE conjecture in Ref. \cite{kapit2021noise}) this is an asymptotically accurate proxy for the tunneling matrix element, which we can use to approximate the tunneling rate from the paramagnetic initial state and the dressed excited states of $H_P$.
+Crucially, while the fraction of states $p_E \of{N}$ below the approximation threshold is typically exponentially small, the total number of such states is exponentially large, $\sim 2^N \times p_E \of{N}$.
+Thus an optimistic first approximation would be to look for an energy $E$ where $\Omega_0^2 \of{N} \times 2^N \times p_E \of{N}$ stops decaying exponentially in $N$, which should be a relatively easy task.